Asymptotics of KdV shock waves via the Riemann-Hilbert approach: Introduction

-It is the main purpose of the present note to show that this is not always the case and that there are situations where the model problem does not have a (nonsingular) matrix solution (at least for certain exceptional values of the parameters $x$ and $t$).
-To our best knowledge this observation was not discussed previously.
-We will explain the abstract situation in Theorem~\ref{theor1} below and then discuss a specific example in some detail.
+The main purpose of the present note is to study in depth such a RHP coming from the KdV equation, having only singular matrix model solutions for certain exceptional values of the parameters $x$ and $t$.
+Indeed for these values, the initial and the model problems do not have invertible bounded matrix solutions with admissible square integrable singularities in the points of discontinuity of the contour.
+We will refer to this feature as the ill-posedness of the matrix RHP for the KdV equation.

-As our example for a more detailed discussion we choose the problem of shock waves, that is the initial value problem for \eqref{kdv} with the initial condition $q(x,0)=q(x)$ satisfying: \beq \left\{ \right. \eeq We recall that the asymptotic behavior of the solutions was first described on a physical level of rigor in the pioneering work by Gurevich and Pitayevskii \cite{GP}, \cite{gp2}.
-By applying the Whitham approach to the pure step initial data ($q(x)=0$ for $x>0$ and $q(x)=-c^2$ for $x\leq 0$) the authors derived the leading asymptotics in terms of a modulated elliptic wave.
-For arbitrary steplike initial data \eqref{ini} the analogous asymptotic term was calculated in \cite{EGKT}, \cite{EGT} by use of the NSD approach.
-In particular, it was shown that in the elliptic zone $ -6c^2 t<x<4c^2 t$ the shock wave is expected to be close, as $t\to +\infty$, to a modulated one gap solution of the KdV equation.
-The same formula appears as the leading asymptotic term for the so called soliton gas \cite{GGM}.
-However, all these asymptotics are not rigorously justified yet.
-The goal of this paper is to complete the asymptotic analysis for the shock wave in the frameworks of the standard NSD method and to clarify which restrictions on the justification process appear due to the absence of a bounded (except of the point of discontinuity of the contour where the $L^2$ singularities are admissible) invertible matrix model solution.
-This difficulty is absent, for example, in the decaying case or for rarefaction waves ($q(x)\to 0$ as $x\to +\infty$ and $q(x)\to c^2$ as $x\to -\infty$).
+The specific example that we will consider is the RHP associated with the long-time asymptotical behavior of shock waves for the KdV equation.
+Here the KdV shock problem is the Cauchy problem for \eqref{kdv} with initial data $q(x,0)=q(x)$ satisfying: \beq \left\{ \right. \eeq We recall that the asymptotic behavior of the shock wave was first described on a physical level of rigor in the pioneering works of Gurevich and Pitayevskii \cite{GP}, \cite{gp2}.
+By applying the Whitham approach to the pure step initial data ($q(x)=0$ for $x>0$ and $q(x)=-c^2$ for $x\leq 0$), the authors derived the leading asymptotics in terms of a modulated elliptic wave.
+For arbitrary steplike initial data \eqref{ini} the analogous asymptotic term was calculated in \cite{EGKT} and \cite{EGT} using the NSD method.
+In particular, it was shown that in the elliptic zone $ -6c^2 t<x<4c^2 t$ the shock wave is expected to be close to a modulated one gap solution of the KdV equation as $t\to\infty$.
+However, this has not been rigorously justified until now.

+The main result of this paper is the completion of the asymptotic analysis for the shock wave in the Whitham zone, in the framework of the standard NSD method.
+Even though the inverse scattering transform for the KdV equation is given in terms of a vector RHP, the NSD approach involves building a matrix solution to the model RHP in order to match it with the local parametrix solutions.
+Since the nonsingular matrix model solution does not exist for certain arbitrary large pairs $x$ and $t$, we will instead use a singular matrix model solution which, despite its singular behavior, can be used to bound the error term in the asymptotics, as shown in \cite[Sect.~3]{GGM}.
+Note that for decaying initial data or rarefaction waves, meaning $q(x)\to 0$ as $x\to +\infty$ and $q(x)\to c^2$ as $x\to -\infty$, the nonsingular matrix model solutions always exist (see \cite{AELT}, \cite{GT}).